aptospad-app/.github/profile/README.md

 | Treasury                     | 18%         |180.000.000 |Fully lock in the first 3 years, unlock over next 36 months|

 ## Become the early supporters
-The early supporters, also known as __OG__ will have the high opportunity to buy the tokens because they will have the priority tickets (without staking the APTT token) to access the project sales.
+The early supporters, also known as __OG__ will have the high opportunity to buy the tokens because they will have the priority tickets (without staking the APD token) to access the project sales.
 There are many ways to become early supporters (or OG) such as joining and sharing AptosPad social media channels, partnership or collaboration in projects … There will be a post on twitter of how to be the platform early supporters.
 Please follow us [AptosPad](https://twitter.com/Aptospad_DAO)